-If you are in Massachusetts, a new law went into effect this month imposing new requirements on schools.
+If you are in Massachusetts, a new law went into effect last year imposing new requirements on schools.
 Even if you have previously reviewed your school’s policy, you should review the new policy to understand the changes that have been made.

 Before heading to school, it is a good idea to look at how your school defines certain things, so that you know what behavior is permitted and what is prohibited.
 Things to look at include:

 Does Your School have More than One Sexual Misconduct Policy?